CosmWasm/sylvia-book/src/basics/reusability.md

 ## Solution

-`Sylvia` has a feature to reuse already defined messages and apply them in new contracts.
+^Sylvia has a feature to reuse already defined messages and apply them in new contracts.
-Clone and open [`sylvia`](https://github.com/CosmWasm/sylvia) repository.
+Clone and open [^sylvia](https://github.com/CosmWasm/sylvia) repository.
 Go to `contracts/cw1-subkeys/src/contract.rs`.
 You can notice that the `impl` block for the `Cw1SubkeysContract` is preceded by `#[messages(...)]` attribute.